Skip to main contentSkip to navigation

 Can I just swap the PCB on my WD Passport?

 No. Modern WD Spyglass drives use hardware encryption (SED) where the decryption key is stored inside the main processor (MCU).
-Swapping the board without transferring the unique processor state will render your data strictly inaccessible.
+Swapping the board without preserving the original processor state will render your data inaccessible.
+Recovery requires the original PCB, ROM, and PC-3000 firmware workflow to keep the decryption path intact.

 What does 'Spyglass' mean for my hard drive?

-Spyglass is the internal codename for Western Digital's modern 2.5-inch drives (WD40NMZW, WD50NMZW).
-They feature native USB interfaces, SMR technology, and locked processors; making them significantly harder to recover than older models.
+Spyglass is the internal codename for a family of Western Digital's modern 2.5-inch drives (WD40NMZW, WD50NMZW).
+They feature native USB interfaces, SMR technology, and locked processors; making them harder to recover than older models.

 Is it safe to run CHKDSK on a slow WD drive?